afreddo/EV-Assist/README.md

 _**Dependencies required:**_

-- install python dependencies from requirements.txt
+- install python dependencies from ./requirements.txt

-- install javascript dependencies from package.json
+- install javascript dependencies from ./frontend/package.json

 **_To install and run the project:_**